Azure/setup-helm/README.md

 Install a specific version of helm binary on the runner.
 ## Example

-Acceptable values are latest or any semantic version string like v2.16.7 Use this action in workflow to define which version of helm will be used.
+Acceptable values are latest or any semantic version string like v3.8.0.
+Use this action in workflow to define which version of helm will be used. v2 of this action only supports Helm3.

 ```yaml
 - uses: azure/setup-helm@v1